zpenoyre/illustrisAPI/README.md

 This means you can download the data in manageable chunks with a reasonably fast internet connection, and start playing with them straight away.
 It builds on the excellent API tools created by the Illustris team (http://www.illustris-project.org/data/) but attempts to translate most tasks you might want to complete into simple commands.

-The data structure has similar names and organization to the raw illustris data detailed above (and I'll try and highlight where they differ) there are numerous simulations
+The data structure is as similar in organization and naming convention to the raw illustris data as I could manage.
+I'll try and point out where names differ.
+Here's a brief overview of that structure:

+  there are numerous simulations

-    each has ~136 snapshots (some, e.g. a couple at ~z=1 in Illustris-1 are corrupted and thus left out) the data in the snapshots are sorted into individual dark matter halos and subhalos (the latter is roughly synonomous with an individual galaxy) each halo/subhalo has some bulk properties, like total stellar mass or mean gas metalicity each halo/subhalo contains a whole bunch of particles (gas,DM,stars and BHs + more obscure things) and each particles has simple properties (like position, mass and velocity)
+    each has ~136 snapshots (some, e.g. a couple at ~z=1 in Illustris-1, are corrupted and thus left out)

+      the data in the snapshots are sorted into individual dark matter halos and subhalos (the latter is roughly synonomous with an individual galaxy)

+        each halo/subhalo has some bulk properties, like total stellar mass or mean gas metalicity

+          each halo/subhalo contains a whole bunch of particles (gas,DM,stars and BHs + more obscure things) and each particles has simple properties (like position, mass and velocity)

 Sometimes you may want to compare just bulk properties of galaxies (e.g. in the example notebook we recreate the M_BH, sigma relation)